Fall 2023 Application

 To be considered for admission to the Department of Strategic Communication, students must complete all of the following, based on their current student status:

 INTERNAL TRANSFER STUDENTS: An internal transfer student is one who is currently enrolled in another degree program at TCU.
 These students must have a 2.5 minimum overall TCU GPA (and should have a 3.0 GPA to be competitive).
-If you would like to receive a reminder about the spring 2020 application sessions, please email email@example.com to be placed on a reminder list.
+If you would like to receive a reminder about the next application sessions, please email Meghan Sanderson at firstname.lastname@example.org to be placed on an information list.

 Unless otherwise indicated, potential internal transfer students should plan to:

-- Attend one of the several monitored in-person essay-writing sessions held no later than the first six weeks of each long semester.
-(Contact the program’s main office at firstname.lastname@example.org or visit schieffercollege.tcu.edu/stratcomm to determine dates and locations for these sessions for upcoming semesters.)
+- Complete the online application when it is open during the first six weeks of each long semester.
+(Contact the program’s main office at email@example.com or visit schieffercollege.tcu.edu/stratcomm/ to determine dates for the online application for upcoming semesters.)

-- Complete a Personal Creative Narrative about reasons for selecting the Strategic Communication major and another creative assignment, written on-site.
+a.
+Complete a Personal Creative Narrative about reasons for selecting the Strategic Communication major and another creative assignment, written in the application.

-- Read and sign the Ethics and Professionalism Statement for the Department of Strategic Communication, and complete a basic information form for the advising folder.
+b.
+Read and sign the Ethics and Professionalism Statement for the Department of Strategic Communication, and complete a basic information form for the department records.

-- Turn in an application packet at the end of the essay-writing session that includes a resume and transcripts verifying the GPA (for internal and external transfer students only); the Personal Creative Narrative and creative assignment; the Ethics and Professionalism Statement for the Department of Strategic Communication; and the basic information form for the advising folder.
+- Submit an application that includes PDF copies of a resume and unofficial transcripts verifying the GPA (for internal and external transfer students only); the Personal Creative Narrative and creative assignment; the Ethics and Professionalism Statement for the Department of Strategic Communication; and the basic information form for the department records.

 In the event of a formal appeal concerning the application process, the chair of the Department of Strategic Communication will appoint three faculty members in the department to review the appeal and report to the chair.